-The ball must be stationary on the penalty mark and the goalposts, crossbar and goal net must not be moving.
+The ball must be stationary on the penalty mark.

-The player taking the penalty kick must be clearly identified.
+The player taking the penalty kick must be properly identified.

-The defending goalkeeper must remain on the goal line, facing the kicker, between the goalposts, until the ball is kicked.
-The goalkeeper must not behave in a way that unfairly distracts the kicker, e.g. delay the taking of the kick or touch the goalposts, crossbar or goal net.
+The defending goalkeeper must remain on the goal line, facing the kicker, between the goalposts until the ball has been kicked.